5 New Year’s Goals to Set for You and Your Cat!

 We all know how much can happen over the course of a year – phone numbers change, people move homes and locations, and often at times, pet owners forget to update their pet’s tags.
 It’s not something many owners think about until it’s too late, and their pet is lost.

+This year, make it a goal to update your cat’s ID or tag.
 If in all that packing, you accidentally misplaced the microchip ID, give your old vet a call as they should have it on record.
-Alternatively you can take them to your new vet to get scanned for the ID number.
+Alternatively, you can take them to your new vet to get scanned for the ID number.
 Once you have it, you can register your new address 🙂

 Get your cat into shape